CLRX/CLRX-mirror/doc/GcnTimings.md

 * program divided by in 32-byte blocks
 * only the first 3 dwords in the 32-byte block incur no penalty.
 Any 2-dword instruction outside these first 3 dwords adds a single penalty.
-* if instructions is longer (more than four cycles) then last cycles/4 dwords are free
+* if the instructions is longer (more than four cycles) then the last cycles/4 dwords are free
-* if 16 or more cycle 2-dword instruction and 2-dword instruction in 4 dword, then there is no penalty for second 2-dword instruction.
+* if 16 or more cycle 2-dword instruction and 2-dword instruction in 4 dword, then there is no penalty for the second 2-dword instruction.
-* best place to jump is 5 first dwords in 32-byte block.
-Jump to rest of dwords causes 1-3 penalties, depending on number of dwords (N-4, where N is a dword number).
+* best place to jump is the 5 first dwords in the 32-byte block.
+Jump to rest of the dwords causes 1-3 penalties, depending on number of dwords (N-4, where N is the dword number).
 This rule does not apply to backward jumps (???)
-* any conditional jump instruction should be in first half of 32-byte block, otherwise 1-4 penalties are added if jump is not taken, depending on dword number (N-3, where N is dword number).
+* any conditional jump instruction should be in first half of the 32-byte block, otherwise 1-4 penalties are added if jump is not taken, depending on dword number (N-3, where N is dword number).

-IMPORTANT: If the occupancy is greater than 1 wave per compute unit, then penalties, branches, and scalar instructions will be masked while executing more waves than 4\*CUs.
+IMPORTANT: If the occupancy is greater than 1 wave per compute unit, then the penalties, branches, and scalar instructions will be masked while executing more waves than 4\*CUs.
 For best results is recommended to execute many waves (multiple of 4\*CUs) with occupancy greater than 1.